mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

                         mapping.csv
 ```

-When [jit_level](https://www.mindspore.cn/docs/en/r2.3/api_python/mindspore/mindspore.JitConfig.html?highlight=jit_level) is set to 'O0', the Dump directory structure is as follows:
+When using MS_ACL_DUMP_CFG_PATH to enable ACL dump, and [jit_level](https://www.mindspore.cn/docs/en/r2.3/api_python/mindspore/mindspore.JitConfig.html?highlight=jit_level) is not set to 'O0', the Dump directory structure is as follows, where the main feature is the {step_id} directory, which represents user side training step id:

 ```text
 {path}/